The penguins’ colonies in Betty’s Bay and Boulders Beach

 1. Boulders Beach

 Boulders Beach is enclosed in a sheltered area between the historic Simon’s Town and Cape Point, along the Cape Peninsula.
-Its soft white sand and enormous granite boulders form part of the expansive Table Mountain National Park and offer these birds complete freedom to live their lives in a protected natural environment.
+Its soft white sand and enormous granite boulders form part of the expansive Table Mountain National Park.
+It offers these birds complete freedom to live their lives in a protected natural environment.
 Boulders beach is one of the few sites where these endangered birds can be observed wandering freely, well, and truly close.
 After the entrance gate, two boardwalks are heading to within a few meters of these funny birds, where you can see them going about their daily activities at an incredibly close range.
 Once got to the beach, you’ll enjoy these sweet birds while they waddle across the shoreline, dart in and out of the ocean and soak.

 Admission fee: 70 rands;